 Late morning transfers from NaplesCentral train station and airport, where you will be met by your tour manager.
 Our first stop is for a fascinating afternoon guided tour through the streets of Herculaneum, an ancient Roman city that remained buried for 1800 years underneath the lava flow from the eruption of Mt Vesuvius in 79 CE.

 Late afternoon arrival to Ravello.
 A noted resort during ancient Roman times and later part of the Amalfi Republic, Ravello has in the last few centuries been home to famous writers and composers.
 It has much to enjoy with its sea views, wonderful gardens, pedestrian only lanes and enormous town square.

-Our three night stay at either the Hotel Villa Maria or the Hotel Villa Fraulo will begin with aperitifs and welcome dinner on the hotel balcony overlooking the stunning Amalfi Coast.
+Our three night stay at the Hotel Villa Fraulo will begin with aperitifs and welcome dinner on the hotel balcony overlooking the stunning Amalfi Coast.